Strepto-Code/Aurora/README.md

 python main.py #For Linux and Windows python3 main.py # For macOS
 ```
-**NOTE for Windows users**: If you are experiencing issues running the above command, particularly where it tries to direct you to the Microsoft store, please try double-clicking on the main.py file instead.
+> **NOTE for Windows users**: If you are experiencing issues running the above command, particularly where it tries to direct you to the Microsoft store, please try double-clicking on the main.py file instead.

+---

+## Known issues

+- Playback icons in the Windows version have inconsistent styling.
+- Exporting with "Linear" waveform mode does not stretch the waveform all the way to the edge of the frame in some aspect ratios.
+- Some image sizes result in visible clipping with the image feather.

 ---